 4. Change the IP address of the new instance and move the machine out of the private network.

-5. Migrate the new instance to Unified CCX 10.6 and confirm the Cisco Finesse service is active.
+5. Migrate the new instance to Unified CCX 10.6 and confirm that the Cisco Finesse service is active.

-Migration Utilities Are Not Available
+Migration Utility Available

-Cisco Agent Desktop and Cisco Finesse Desktop Operate Simultaneously|
+Cisco Agent Desktop and Cisco Finesse Desktop Operate Simultaneously

-Details for this feature are in the Cisco Unified CCX 10.6 Design Guide but here are the high-level considerations:
+Details for this feature are in the Cisco Unified CCX 10.6 Design Guide, but here are the high-level considerations:

 For customers who are already in production with Cisco Agent Desktop, it is considered a best practice to run a small pilot of Cisco Finesse Desktop and ensure success on a limited scale before migrating the entire agent pool to Cisco Finesse Desktop.